See where your delivery slows down

 What this helps you do: Make the next org decision with more confidence, less guesswork, and less risk of changing the wrong thing.

 “On paper, ownership looks clear.
-In practice, work still waits between teams or relies too heavily on a few shared specialists.”
+In practice, work still waits between teams or relies too heavily on a few critical skills.”

 What this helps you do: See where teams can safely take more ownership and where hidden dependencies still make that risky.